JonYahr/FinalProject/index.md

+1. Project Description - What is the high level idea of your project?
+This should be similar to your daily log submission (but could have changed).

+2. Project Design - lower-level description.
+What technologies will you use, how will they integrate?
+The technologies that this project will utilize will be SpringMVC/SpringBoot, Slack API, MongoDB, TomcatApache.
+This is list is incomplete and there will be other technologies.
+What are the project’s use cases?
+Any other design docs that are necessary for me to understand your project

+3. Project Schedule - what will you have done at each checkpoint?
+What will the final project look like?

+4. Project Justification - why is your project interesting?
+Novelty - why is your project different than existing applications, and why should people use it?

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/JonYahr/FinalProject/edit/master/index.md) to maintain and preview the content for your website in Markdown files.